NotThorny/BuildSwitcher/README.md

  ## Usage

-`/set save [a - z]` to save current artifacts
+`/set save [name]` to save current artifacts

-- eg. /set save c
+- eg. /set save overkill

-`/set load [a - z]` to load saved artifacts
+`/set load [name]` to load saved artifacts

-- eg. /set load p
+- eg. /set load cool50

-Builds can use a - z for first 26 slots, and a1 - z1 for 26 more slots.
+Builds can use any name you want!

+`/set list` to see all saved builds

 ## Issues